-§1630.6 of the LSC regulations requires prior approval for expenditures of LSC funds in the amount of \$25,000 or more for any of the following:
+§1630.6 of the LSC regulations requires prior approval for expenditures of LSC funds in the amount of more than \$25,000 for any of the following:

 - 1. A single purchase or single lease of personal property; - 2.
-A single contract for services; - 3.
-A single combined purchase or lease of personal property and contract for services; and - 4.
+A single contract for services: - 3.
+A single combined purchase or lease of personal property and contract for services; - 4.
 Capital improvements.

-If the Technology Initiative Grant for which you are applying would include a request for LSC to fund any of the above, you can request prior approval as part of the grant application.
-To do so, you will need to check the Box on the TIG Application Form indicating you are asking for prior approval and upload the following as a single PDF on the Appendices to the Project Narrative Form:
+If the Technology Initiative Grant for which you are applying includes a request for LSC to fund any of the above, you can request prior approval as part of the grant application.